 Forums, Lectures, and Seminars

-Environmental Forum is the Fall 2015 lecture series presented by the Department of Environmental Studies and Planning.
-It is held in Ives 101, Thursdays, from 12-12:50 pm.
+Energy Forum is the Spring 2016 lecture series presented by the Department of Environmental Studies and Planning.
+It is held in the Environmental Technology Center, Wednesdays, from 4-5:50 pm.
 There is no charge and everyone is welcome.

 8/27 Healthy Food for All Suzi Grady, Program Director, Petaluma Bounty